juanfont/headscale/README.md

 ### Policy ACLs

 Headscale implements the same policy ACLs as Tailscale.com, adapted to the self-hosted environment.

 For instance, instead of referring to users when defining groups you must use namespaces (which are the equivalent to user/logins in Tailscale.com).

 Please check https://tailscale.com/kb/1018/acls/, and `./tests/acls/` in this repo for working examples.

+### Apple devices

+An endpoint with information on how to connect your Apple devices (currently macOS only) is available at `/apple` on your running instance.

 ## Disclaimer

 1. We have nothing to do with Tailscale, or Tailscale Inc.
 2. The purpose of writing this was to learn how Tailscale works.

 ## More on Tailscale

 - https://tailscale.com/blog/how-tailscale-works/
 - https://tailscale.com/blog/tailscale-key-management/
 - https://tailscale.com/blog/an-unlikely-database-migration/